Written by Tiffany Rose

 5. Nail Salon

-We can send literature only to addresses in the U.S., Canada, and India.
-For materials in your area, please visit one of PETA’s international affiliates:
+We can send literature only to addresses in the U.S. and Canada.
+For resources in your area, please visit one of these PETA entities: